ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

   m=video 49170 RTP/AVP 99
   a=rtpmap:99 H265/90000
   a=fmtp:99 sprop-max-don-diff=0;
-  a=v3cfmtp:99 sprop-v3c-unit-header=EAAAAA==
+  a=v3cfmtp:sprop-v3c-unit-header=EAAAAA==
 ~~~

 Below is an example of media representation corresponding to packed video component (V3C_PVD), where static V3C parameter set, atlas data and common atlas data are carried out-of-band in SDP.
-The values are considered static for the session, as they can't be signaled in-band in a video stream.
+The values are considered static for the session, as they can't be signaled in-band in the video stream.

 ~~~
   m=video 49170 RTP/AVP 99
   a=rtpmap:99 H265/90000
-  a=v3cfmtp:99
-    sprop-v3c-unit-header=KAAAAA==;
+  a=v3cfmtp:sprop-v3c-unit-header=KAAAAA==;
     sprop-v3c-parameter-set=AUH/AAAP/zwAAAAAACgIAtEAgQLAIAAUQBACWAM5QED
     gQCAIAAAAABP8CzwAAAAAAAAAQAAAtAE/wLPAAAAAAAg=;
     sprop-v3c-atlas-data=SAGAFAQBaKjuXgABQEKA,SgHmIA==,LgFoDOAFAABaAAAA